 Grace is a published art historian, curator and artist with expertise in contemporary art and design, public art, social practice, social enterprise and community development.

-Modern and contemporary art, intersection of art and design, art and community development, social enterprise.
+Modern and contemporary art, art history, intersection of art and design, art and community development, art and politics, social enterprise.

 - Bachelor of Creative Arts (Honours), University of Melbourne

 - McQuilten, G.,Spiers, A. (2021).
 Joining my Future: Art, Work, Inequality and Crisis In: Bus Projects Melbourne, Australia